• Skip to primary navigation

 Best crab cake recipe

-Cocktail or Tartar Sauce… can’t we have both??
+Cocktail or Tartar Sauce ...
+Can’t we have both?

-Just as a French fry can be enhanced by ketchup so to can a dab of sauce compliment the flavor of your crab cake.
+Just as a French fry can be enhanced by ketchup so can a dab of sauce compliment the flavor of your crab cake.

-Either way I’ve got you covered with recipes for both cocktail and tartar below.
-If you need a quick side to serve along side the crab cakes I would recommend these BBQ Spaghetti Squash Rings
+Either way, I've got you covered with recipes for both cocktail and tartar below.
+If you need a quick side to serve alongside the crab cakes I would recommend these BBQ Spaghetti Squash Rings!

 smoked Crab Cakes with homemade cocktail sauce

-More Amazing Crab Recipes!!
+More Amazing Crab Recipes!

 • Creamy White Crab Chili